skypilot-org/skypilot/llm/vllm/README.md

 ```
 sky status -a
 ```
 3. You can now use the OpenAI API to interact with the model.
-  - you can use the following completion API to query the models hosted on the cluster:
+  - Query the models hosted on the cluster:
 ```bash
 curl http://<IP>:8000/v1/models
 ```
-  - you can use the following completion API to query the models hosted on the cluster:
+  - Query the model with input prompts:
 ```bash
 curl http://<IP>:8000/v1/completions \
 -H "Content-Type: application/json" \